 What style and height should I get?

-The 6 inch and 8″ both function similarly, but I opted for the 8″ because I prefer boots that cut a bit higher.
+The 6 inch and 8 inch both function similarly, but I opted for the 8″ because I prefer boots that cut a bit higher.
 They’re also a good height to wear with tall, thick socks and added height = added protection from the weather.
 Style/model wise, I got the Gore-Tex/Thinsulate 8″ to combat the upstate NY winters (note that the Gore-Tex is not available in the 6″).
 I personally have no problem wearing them in less freezing temps even though they’re so insulated; if you anticipate being in a very snowy climate, I say spring for the Gore-Tex Thinsulate.
-If not (or if you’re looking to save some $), the regular pair can be made warmer when need be by simply wearing a thick pair of socks (I love these).
+If not (or if you’re looking to save some $), the regular pair can be made warmer when need be by simply wearing a thick pair of socks (I love these and these).

 Are they waterproof?